HOW SERIOUS IS A CANCER MISDIAGNOSIS? AN ATTORNEY DISCUSSES

 Don’t be afraid to get a second opinion.
 Trust your gut if you don’t feel comfortable with the doctor.

 If you receive a cancer misdiagnosis, don’t hesitate to talk to an experienced attorney.
-The medical malpractice attorneys at The Deratany Firm have seen the devastating impact of a diagnosis on individuals and their families.
+The medical malpractice attorneys at Deratany & Kosner have seen the devastating impact of a diagnosis on individuals and their families.

 Contact us today to learn how we can help.